Maria Bailey

-Maria Bailey (born 21 November 1975) is a former Irish Fine Gael politician who served as a Teachta Dála (TD) for the Dún Laoghaire constituency from 2016 to 2020.
-She served as Chair of the Committee on Housing, Planning and Local Government 2016 to 2019.
+Maria Bailey (born 21 November 1975) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Dún Laoghaire constituency from 2016 to 2020.
+She served as Chair of the Committee on Housing, Planning and Local Government from 2016 to 2019.

 Her career in Dáil Éireann ended after a personal injury controversy known as "swing-gate", which led to her de-selection by Fine Gael as a candidate in the 2020 general election.

+She was a member of Dún Laoghaire–Rathdown County Council from 2004 to 2016.
 Bailey is the daughter of former Dún Laoghaire–Rathdown County Councillor John Bailey.
-She was a member of Dún Laoghaire–Rathdown County Council from 2004 to 2016.

 Legal claim

 A lawsuit by Bailey against Press Up Entertainment and the Dean Hotel for alleged injuries, following a fall from an indoor swing in July 2015, attracted controversy and criticism in the media and in the Oireachtas in May 2019.
 The controversy became known as "swing-gate".

-Bailey alleges she injured herself after falling from the swing, and that no instructions in how to use the swing had been provided.
+Bailey alleges she injured herself after falling from the swing, and that no instructions in how to use the swing had been provided and that it was unsupervised.
 The hotel fought the case and maintained that Bailey was holding items in both hands when she fell.
 The case arose at a time when there is "considerable political focus on personal injury awards and high insurance costs."
 Independent Senator Michael McDowell, speaking about the case in the Seanad, said: "It does occur to me that we live in a strange world where civil liability can exist in such circumstances but maybe we are only hearing a portion of the evidence.
 If the Government is serious about driving down the claims culture, we cannot stand idly by when adults lose their seat with two objects, one in each hand, and fall off a swing and then claim there should have been a supervisor looking after them."
 She had reportedly been holding a beer in one hand and a wine bottle in the other.
 Leader of the Opposition Micheál Martin said the case "flies in the face of everything being done to keep insurance costs down."

 She dropped the compensation claim after it emerged that she had run a 10 km race in under an hour, only three weeks after the fall, despite claiming in court documents that she could not run in the three months after the accident.
 The Irish Independent also reposted social media pictures of Bailey attending the Longitude Music Festival eight days after the alleged incident.